microsoft/containers-toolkit/README.md

 ### Important Notes

-To use these tools (Containerd, BuildKit, and nerdCtl), ensure that Containers and HyperV Windows features are enabled.
+To use these tools (Containerd, BuildKit, and nerdctl), ensure that Containers and HyperV Windows features are enabled.

 To get the features to enable, use: